Minimal Polynomial and Reduced Rank Extrapolation Methods Are Related: Connection with Krylov subspace methods and concluding remarks

-These results for FOM and GMR are not new.
-They were given originally by Weiss \cite{Weiss:1990:CBG} and by Brown \cite{Brown:1991:TCA}, and developed further in the papers mentioned in Section \ref{se1}.
+In view of Theorem \ref{th55}, Theorem \ref{th3} holds verbatim with $\sss_k^\MPE$, $\rr_k^\MPE$ and $\sss_k^\RRE$, $\rr_k^\RRE$ there replaced by $\ww_k^\FOM$, $\rr_k^\FOM$ and $\ww_k^\GMR$, $\rr_k^\GMR$, respectively.
+Of course, these results for FOM and GMR are not new.
+As already mentioned, they were given originally by Weiss \cite{Weiss:1990:CBG} and by Brown \cite{Brown:1991:TCA}, and developed further in the papers mentioned in Section~\ref{se1}.

-Note that the vectors $\ww_k^\text{FOM}$ and $\ww_k^\text{GMR}$ can be obtained numerically by modifying the known algorithms for FOM and GMR via the introduction of the weighted QR factorization in the Arnoldi--Gram--Schmidt process, in exactly the same way we have approached the problem of computing $\sss_k^\text{MPE}$ and $\sss_k^\text{RRE}$, the rest being simple.
+Note that the vectors $\ww_k^\FOM$ and $\ww_k^\GMR$ can be obtained numerically by modifying the known algorithms for FOM and GMR such that the Euclidean inner product and the associated norm are replaced by a weighted inner product and the associated norm.
+This is precisely what is done in the paper by Essai \cite{Essai:1998:WFG}, which was mentioned in Section \ref{se1}.